Cldwlkn13/irish-golf-society/README.md

 The Irish Golf Society is a fictional Golf society, organising premium Golf days, in a long running societal format.
 The main ethos for the society is to encourage golfers of any ability/background to enjoy great experiences in friendly and inclusive environment.

-Founded by two brothers, John and James (?) who felt as though there was a niche in the market for golfers who wanted the opportunity to play premium courses for much better value than was being offered in the open market.
+Founded by two brothers, John and James Herron who felt as though there was a niche in the market for golfers who wanted the opportunity to play premium courses for much better value than was being offered in the open market.

 To provide context, they have devised the following networking business model: